GreaterGoodest/blog.dev.repo/content/post/elf_science_p2.md

     stomp(binary, write_address, replacement)
 ```

-This script takes in as arguments the original binary to be modified (arg 1), the address in the binary to write to (arg 2), and the data to write to the target address (arg 3).
+This script takes in as arguments the original binary to be modified (arg 1), the address in the binary at which to write (arg 2), and the file containing the data to put there (arg 3).

 This isn't really using any new methods from what we saw in the first post in this series.
 It opens the file containing the replacement data, and reads it into memory.
-It then opens the original binary file, seeks to the address we provides, and overwrites the data there with the replacement data.
+It then opens the original binary file, seeks to the address we provided, and overwrites the data there with the replacement data.

 We can now use this script to patch our binary

 ```shell
 rgood@debian:~/Playground/self-decrypt$ ./overwrite.py main 0x1000 data.bin
 ```

+You'll remember from part 1 that 0x1000 is where the data actually resides on disk, so this is where we will write the replacement data.

 Now we can see that our binary contains the decrypted function while at rest